Damin

-Damin (Demiin in the practical orthography of Lardil) was a ceremonial language register used by the advanced initiated men of the aboriginal Lardil (Leerdil in the practical orthography) and Yangkaal peoples of northern Australia.
-Both inhabit islands in the Gulf of Carpentaria, the Lardil on Mornington Island, the largest island of the Wellesley Islands, and the Yangkaal on the Forsyth Islands.
-Their languages belong to the same family, the Tangkic languages.
-Lardil is the most divergent of the Tangkic languages, while the others are mutually comprehensible with Yangkaal.
+Damin (Demiin in the practical orthography of Lardil) is a ceremonial language register formerly used by the advanced initiated men of the Aboriginal Lardil (Leerdil in the practical orthography) and Yangkaal peoples of northern Australia.
+Damin is the only language outside of Africa to use click consonants, and used the grammatical structures of the Lardil and Yangkaal languages.

+Name

-The Lardil word Demiin can be translated as being silent.
+The Lardil word Demiin can be translated as 'being silent'.

 History

 Origin

 The origin of Damin is unclear.
 The Lardil and the Yangkaal say that Damin was created by a mythological figure in Dreamtime.
 Hale and colleagues believe that it was invented by Lardil elders; it has several aspects found in language games around the world, such as turning nasal occlusives such as m and n into nasal clicks, doubling consonants, and the like.
 Evans and colleagues, after studying the mythology of both tribes, speculate that it was the Yangkaal elders who invented Damin and passed it to the Lardil.
 According to Fleming (2017), "the eccentric features of Damin developed in an emergent and unplanned manner in which conventionalized paralinguistic phonations became semanticized as they were linked up with a signed language employed by first-order male initiates".